 What is engorgement in horses?

-- Engorgement following trauma is localized and corresponds to a hematoma (accumulation of blood in the skin tissue) being observed on a single limb.
+- Engorgement following trauma is localized and corresponds to a hematoma (accumulation of blood in the skin tissue) observed on a single limb.

 _ Quinta de Lourel and SVOA

-_ Sharone Villaret osteopath for animals
+_ Sharone Villaret, animal osteopath